We Don’t Intersect, We Run Parallel: Vadodara Architects Shourya & Dexter

 Dexter- Honestly, it popped up.
 We were reading some passage somewhere and we were looking for a noun in it and this wasn't a part of the sentence, you know, that way and somewhere then it clicked and he came up with this.
 Why not uneven?
 I don't have an answer.
 Why not?
 I mean, it actually fits and very smoothly.

-Group housing brings a unique challenge, you don’t know the eventual user, unlike in villas.
-Preferences differ widely, someone may want a compact bedroom but a large kitchen.
-How do you approach design when the end user’s personality and needs aren’t defined?
+Group housing brings a unique challenge, you don’t know the eventual user and their preference, unlike in villas.
+How do you approach the design when the end user’s personality and needs aren’t defined?

 Pinterest is a standard in today's date and a lot of clients come with their ideas and pictures for designs.
 How do you deal with that?

-Dexter- I think sometimes clients have this feeling that it is, their life is very sorted because of it.
-I mean, but somewhere I feel they're complicating their own lives with it because there's so much available on that platform that it's difficult for them to focus.
-Earlier, the story that we could take them through, but this is the language that we want to design for you.
-This is what you are and this is what you'd be happy with.
-But 10 pictures that I like a blue sofa, I like a white sofa also, which is very contrasting.
-That's the kind of referencing that people do themselves and come now.
-So, again, that has increased my meeting time with people, that has increased discussion time with the family, trying to understand, trying to derive from them what they are, what they'll actually, actually enjoy using.
-And that's how I design the latter for them accordingly because it's not become easier, it's become tougher now.
-And thanks to Pinterest.
+Dexter- I think sometimes clients have this feeling that their life is very sorted because of it (Pinterest).
+But somewhere I feel they end up complicating their own lives because there's so much available on that platform which can confuse anyone.
+Earlier, we could take them through a narrative, or suggestions, 'these are somethings we wish to design for you.
+This is what you are and this is what you'd be happy with'.
+But now, people comeup with ten pictures of furnitures and walls, which are totally contrasting and doesn't suit.
+So, again, that has increased my meeting time and discussion time with people who are trying to understand what they'll actually enjoy using.